rjmccall/swift-evolution/visions/accessors.md

 As a result, Swift has explored a variety of other accessors throughout its history, none of which have ever been officially added to the language through the Swift Evolution process.
 (The observing accessors, `willSet` and `didSet`, are officially in the language but are arguably in a different category because they don't serve as complete operations.)
 Many of these have been adopted in the standard library for years, but we've been reluctant to make them official because they are variously incomplete, unsafe, or complex.

 This vision document lays out the design space of accessors for the next few years, as Swift continues to advance its support for non-`Copyable` and non-`Escapable` types.
 It explains Swift's basic access model and how it may need to evolve.
 It explores what developers need from accessors in these advanced situations.
-Finally, it discusses different kinds of accessors, both existing and under consideration, and how they do or not fit into the future of the language as we see it.
+Finally, it discusses different kinds of accessors, both existing and under consideration, and how they do or do not fit into the future of the language as we see it.

 This is a prospective vision which has not yet been reviewed by the Language Steering Group.
 Even if it is approved by the Language Steering Group in exactly this form, it is merely laying out a high-level vision for the language design and does not constitute pre-approval of any specific ideas in this document.
 Everything in this document will need to be separately proposed and reviewed under the normal Swift Evolution process before it is part of the Swift language.